Hot Topics Home and Family

 BBQ grilling safety tips

 According to statistics from Fire Departments around the United States, there are about 10,600 home grill fires reported annually included around 4,900 fires per year in or on structures.
 Besides, about 100 deaths due to grill fire injuries are reported and about $135 million in direct property damage per year.
 The US Federal Emergency Management Agency’s US Fire Administration statistics also reflect that almost half of home grill fires happen between 5-8 p.m. and the majority of home grill fires happen between May and August, the summer months when grills are used more often.
-Furthermore, 79% of all grill fires are from gas grills
+Additionally, 79% of all grill fires are from gas grills.

 Tips for Using Your Grill Safely: